 VA Loans

-Active service members, veterans, and surviving spouses may qualify for a mortgage loan guaranteed by the Department of Veterans Affairs.
+Active service members, veterans, and some surviving spouses may qualify for a mortgage loan guaranteed by the Department of Veterans Affairs.
 For buyers with this type of mortgage, seller concessions are capped at 4% of the home sale price.

 VA loans also dictate what types of costs may qualify as a seller concession.
 Some eligible examples: paying property taxes and VA loan fees or gifting home furnishings, such as a television.